m-h-c-t/mh-hunt-helper/CONTRIBUTING.md

 2. `docker run -p 3306:3306 --name mhct-db -d tsitu/mhct-db-docker` (`-p 3306:3306` is optional but maps the Docker port to your localhost for easy access)
 3. `docker pull richarvey/nginx-php-fpm:1.8.2`
 4. `docker run -d -e 'GIT_EMAIL=' -e 'GIT_NAME=Your Name' -e 'GIT_USERNAME=' -e 'GIT_REPO=github.com/mh-community-tools/mh-hunt-helper' -e 'GIT_PERSONAL_TOKEN=Long String' -e 'WEBROOT=/var/www/html/src' --name mhct richarvey/nginx-php-fpm:1.8.` - The Git stuff is part of your account.
 You may want to create a new personal token.
 5. `docker exec -it mhct bash` - This gets you a shell inside the server container.
-You'll need to create and edit `src/config.php` via the `.sample` file:
+You'll need to create and edit `src/config.php` via the `.example` file:
 ```php
   $servername = "IPADDRESS" // check via `docker inspect mhct-db` (e.g. 172.17.0.2)
   $username = "admin"